UmSenhorQualquer/pyforms-web/docs/source/getting-started/db-apps.rst

             ...
             return self

-        def view_permissions(self, user):
+        def has_add_permissions(self, user):
             """
-            The function filters the queryset to return only the objects the user has permissions to view.
+            The function returns a Boolean indicating if the user can add or not a new object.
             """
             ...
+            return True

+        def has_view_permissions(self, user):
+            """
+            The function returns a boolean indicating if the user has view permissions to the current queryset.
+            """
+            ...
             return self

-        def update_permissions(self, user):
+        def has_update_permissions(self, user):
             """
             The function filters the queryset to return only the objects the user has permissions to update.
             """
             ...
             return self

-        def remove_permissions(self, user):
+        def has_remove_permissions(self, user):
             """
             The function filters the queryset to return only the objects the user has permissions to remove.
             """